jakcharvat/scroll-events/README.md

 <script src="main.js" type="module"></script>
 ```

-<sub><sup>Note: ES6 modules are not supported in all legacy or mobile browsers.
-To ensure backwards compatibility with all browsers please use an ES6 compiler like `babel` to compile to pre-ES6 syntax.</sup></sub>
+<sup><sup>Note: ES6 modules are not supported in all legacy or mobile browsers.
+To ensure backwards compatibility with all browsers please use an ES6 compiler like `babel` to compile to pre-ES6 syntax.</sup></sup>

 Then, in your JS file, use the ES6 import syntax to obtain access to the package: